AnderUstarroz/sol-cerberus-website/docs/docs/get-started/setup.md

 - [Create SC app using the JS SDK]

 {: .note }
-Use an independent SC app for each Solana program.
+Normally you would use an independent SC app for each Solana program, but you can also [use multiple SC apps](/docs/multi-sc-apps/), allowing your users to setup/manage their own access permissions.

 ## Adding SC app ID to an Anchor program